-This organisational licence is issued to HS2 Ltd to permit disturbance, interference with, and closure/destruction of badger (Meles meles) setts along the Phase 2a route: between the West Midlands and Crewe.
+This organisational licence is issued to HS2 Ltd to permit disturbance, obstruction, damage and destruction of badger (Meles meles) setts along the Phase One route: between London and the West Midlands.

 HS2 Ltd ('the Licensee') is responsible for all activities performed under the authority of this licence.